FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2bdscale100kmaclrn
 2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2bdscale100kmaclrn
 4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2bdscale100kmaclrn
-##### eth-l2bdscale1mmaclrn
-1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
-2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
-4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
 ##### dot1q-l2bdbasemaclrn
 1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
 2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn